juliuspleunes4/bachelorThesis/README.md

 # bachelorThesis
 This project contains two AI-powered Python scripts which can be used for automated statistical error detection.
 The following tests are included: the **GRIM Test** & **Statcheck**.
-Both scripts leverage AI to extract data from provided files and then use Python to perfrom the necessary calculations.
+Both scripts leverage AI to extract data from provided files and then use Python to perform the necessary calculations.
 This is to ensure that the calculations are done correctly, since AI models are still prone to making errors when it comes to mathematics.

 # Credits
 The creation of the code for the GRIM test has been inspired by the paper "_The GRIM Test: A Simple Technique Detects Numerous Anomalies in the Reporting of Results in Psychology_", `(Brown & Heathers, 2016)`.
 DOI: `10.1177/1948550616673876`.